IgniteTheSpark/gatechain-gitbook-zh/GateLayer/README.md

-# GateLayer
+# Gate Layer

-Welcome to the GateLayer documentation.
+Welcome to the Gate Layer documentation.